 - Information about unused capital losses

-The assessment summary shows a line-by-line summary of your tax return, including total income, tax payable, and whether you have a refund or balance owing.
-The following example summary shows a refund of $3,538.02 (Credit) owing to the taxpayer:
+The assessment summary shows a line-by-line summary of your tax return, including total income, tax payable, and whether you have a refund or balance owed.
+The following example shows a refund of $3,538.02 owed to the taxpayer:

 |Deductions from total income||$17,356|